The Setting Sun: Publication history

 The Setting Sun first appeared in serialised form in Shinchō magazine between July and October 1947, before being published as a book the same year.

 An English edition appeared in September 1956 in a translation provided by Donald Keene.
 The first two chapters had been printed in Harper's Bazaar the previous month.

+In March 2024, Tuttle Publishing released the English version of Osamu Dazai's The Setting Sun: The Manga Edition, Cocco Kashiwaya's illustrated manga retelling of the novel.
+In May 2025, Tuttle published a new translation of the novel by Juliet Winters Carpenter.

 Background

-The character of Kazuko was modeled after writer and poetess Shizuko Ota (1913–1982), a mistress of the then married Dazai.
+The character of Kazuko was modeled after writer and poet Shizuko Ota (1913–1982), a mistress of the then-married Dazai.
 Her diary served as the basis for Kazuko's notes.

 Legacy

-Ozamu's novel is nowadays widely regarded as his best-known work, which "created an immediate sensation" (Keene) upon its first appearance.
+Osamu's novel is nowadays widely regarded as his best-known work, which "created an immediate sensation" (Keene) upon its first appearance.
 It has been touted as an accurate portrait of post-war Japan, and its title became eponymous for the decline of the Japanese aristocracy of the time.